CONDO MAINTENANCE FEES TORONTO

 If you purchase a parking spot or a locker there will be an additional flat fee added to your maintenance fees.
 Parking will cost you anywhere from $50 to as high as $100 more and a locker can cost an additional $15 to $25 per month.

-Based on six of our recent pre-construction projects we’ve sold over the past year, the average condo maintenance fees in Toronto was 57¢ per square foot, so a bit below last year’s general average.
+Based on six of the recent pre-construction projects we’ve sold over the past year, the average condo maintenance fees in Toronto was 64¢ per square foot, so a bit below last year’s general average of 65¢.

 Keep in mind, older buildings will usually have higher maintenance fees as the age and wear and tear of older buildings will begin to add up.
 Similarly, boutique condos may also have slightly higher than average maintenance fees as the overall cost of maintenance is divvied up amongst fewer condo owners.